We train our dogs to customers requirements. This can be for family & personal protection or security.

-The Cane Corsos- Perfect Family Guard Dogs, literally meaning ‘dog of the courtyard’ or ‘dog of the guard’ in Italian is also known as the Italian Mastiff.
-This large, well-muscled Italian breed of dog has a unique combination of power and athleticism, and is known for its large and imposing head.
-A descendant of the ‘canis pugnax’ dogs used by the Romans in war, the Cane Corso has remained valued breed in Italy for hunting and security purposes.Know more about Cane Corso Breed
+Cane Corsos are perfect family protection dogs.Literally meaning “dog of the courtyard” or “dog of the guard” in Italian, the Cane Corso is also known as the Italian Mastiff.
+This large, well-muscled Italian breed has a unique combination of power and athleticism, and is known for its large and imposing head.
+It is a descendant of the “canispugnax” dogs used by the Romans in war, and the Cane Corso has remained a valued breed in Italy for hunting and security purposes.Know more about Cane Corso Breed

-Despite the Cane Corso having a ferocious look, with strong muscular bodies, they are very gentle, docile and loving dogs with every member of the family, but remain aloof and untrusting of strangers.
-With natural protective instincts, a well-bred, and responsibly trained Cane Corso’s are excellent family protection dogs.
+Despite their intimidating appearance and heavily muscled bodies, Cane Corsos are very gentle, docile and loving dogs with family members, but remain aloof and untrusting of strangers.
+With natural protective instincts, a well-bred and responsibly trained Cane Corso is an excellent family protection dogs.

-The Cane Corso is a large Italian breed of dog, translating from Latin to mean ‘protector’.
 The Corso is the least bulky of the mastiff breeds, but should present an overall impression of power and athleticism.
 The ears of a Cane Corso are naturally dropped forward, though it is the preference of breeders to crop the ears into small, equilateral triangles that stand upright.
 Breeders also typically dock the tails of Cane Corsos.
 Cane Corsos are natural protectors, but loving, docile and loyal dogs, making them exceptional family companions.

 Breed Characteristics –